circularvortex/testme/sites/all/modules/fb/README.txt

 Below are more options for your settings.php.
-Add the PHP shown below to the very end of your settings.php, and modify the paths accordingly (i.e. where I use "sites/all/modules/fb", you might need "profiles/custom/modules/fb").
+Add the PHP shown below to the very end of your settings.php, and modify the paths accordingly (i.e. where this example has "sites/all/modules/fb", you might need "profiles/custom/modules/fb").